 The SIL assessment is designed to identify the support individuals need to improve their quality of life and manage their finances.

-In addition to those who still reside with their parents, live in a shared house with other NDIS participants, live independently, or would like to move into more independent and age-appropriate housing, the SIL assessment is available to those living with disabilities either with their parents or in shared accommodation.
+In addition to those who still reside with their parents, live in a shared living arrangement with other NDIS participants, live independently, or would like to move into more independent and age-appropriate housing, the SIL assessment is available to those living with disabilities either with their parents or in shared accommodation.

 The goal of the SIL program is to provide the right resources to support individual freedoms and lifestyle choices.